 Belle and Young Scrooge (Annie Stokes and Drew Hare) entertain the Fezziwig Party with the charming romantic 19th century duet, "Oh, No, John".
 The Ghost of Christmas Past has brought old Ebeneezer here to remind him how happy he was with the love of his life, Belle.

 By 2010, I'd been blessed to produce several musicals with Composer Diane El-Shafey and Assistant Composer / Accompanist Carma Jones.
 They complemented each other perfectly, with Diane creating the words and piano score, and Carma assisting with the music and creating the instrumental score.
 They were professional and the depth and pure charm of the music they created was magic.

 During our years together, I'd been writing the historic fiction novels and (scripts) for original plays, adaptations and musicals and had become an award winning 19th century historian.
 I had a layered knowledge of 19th social behavior, dance, etiquette and folk music and that era’s unique humor.
 Yes, the audiences of A Christmas Carol needed to invest in the characters, but they also needed to invest in 19th century London!

-So, after seeing yet another disappointing stage production of A Christmas Carol in 2009, I called Diane and brought up the idea of our creating a musical adaptation.
+So, after seeing yet another disappointing stage production of A Christmas Carol in 2009, I called Diane and suggested creating a musical adaptation.
 As I began to explain why I had the audacity to approach such a task, we realized we were on the exact same page.
 Yes, the story had to stick to the book, but a stage adaptation needed audiences to fully understand the 1840s London Dickens knew and then take a closer look at Scrooge's whole life to make the story come alive.
 When Carma said she was happy to join the project, we jumped right in.